International Chorale of Brussels ~ Etiquette for Choir Members

 ~ Try to let your section leader, Anna or John know if you have to miss a rehearsal, as it helps us to plan.

 ~ Attendance is taken at every rehearsal.
-If you miss a lot, or miss rehearsals just before the concert, you won’t be able to sing in the concert to a high enough standard and may be asked not to sing.
-Will be at John’s discretion.
+If you miss many rehearsals, or those just before the concert, you won’t be able to sing in the concert to a high enough standard and may be asked not to sing.

 Mixed singing abilities